Deuteronomy 28 · Deuteronomy · Updated April 25, 2026

 Summary

-The passage then details the curses that will befall the Israelites if they fail to obey God's commandments (28:15).
-These curses are extensive, affecting every part of life.
-They include being cursed in the city and fields, experiencing disease and drought, and suffering defeat at the hands of enemies (28:16-25).
+The passage details the curses that will befall the Israelites if they fail to obey God's commandments (28:15).
+These curses affect every part of life.
+They include curses in the city and fields, experiencing disease and drought, and suffering defeat at the hands of enemies (28:16-25).
 The curses also extend to personal and national calamities, such as madness, blindness, and oppression (28:28-29).
-The Israelites' failure to obey will result in them being scattered among all nations and serving other gods (28:36-37).
+The Israelites' failure to obey will result in scattering among all nations and serving other gods (28:36-37).

 The chapter concludes by establishing the dire consequences of disobedience.
 The Israelites will face relentless curses that will pursue them until they are destroyed (28:45).
 They will experience severe hardship, including famine, disease, and exile (28:48-64).
 The final state of affairs is one of despair and longing for relief, as Moses emphasizes that their lives will hang in doubt, and they will live in constant fear (28:66-67).
-The passage ends with the Israelites being threatened with a return to Egypt in ships, where they will be sold as slaves (28:68).
-The significance of these events is clear: obedience to God's commandments leads to blessings, while disobedience results in severe curses and suffering.
+The passage ends with the Israelites threatened with a return to Egypt in ships, where they will be sold as slaves (28:68).
+The events clearly show that obedience to God's commandments leads to blessings, while disobedience results in severe curses and suffering.
+Deuteronomy 28 establishes a clear cause-and-effect relationship between the Israelites' obedience and their experience of blessings or curses.
+The passage stresses that adherence to God's commandments determines their fate.
+If they obey, they receive blessings that touch every aspect of life; if they disobey, they face comprehensive curses.
+This duality of blessings and curses highlights the covenant between God and Israel, where faithfulness leads to prosperity and rebellion results in calamity.

 Chiastic structure